Pi v. Tau

 The value of pi is a constant that relates the circumference of a circle (length around the circle) to its diameter (length through the center).
-In 2000, Bob Palis wrote a short article called Pi is Wrong! where he outlined arguments for a different circle constant: one that relates the circumference to the radius (length from the center to any point on the circle).
-In June 2010, Michael Hartl published Palis' arguments as The Tau Manifesto where he suggested that the new circle constant be represented by the Greek letter tau.
+In 2000, Bob Palais wrote a short article called Pi is Wrong! where he outlined arguments for a different circle constant: one that relates the circumference to the radius (length from the center to any point on the circle).
+In June 2010, Michael Hartl published Palais' arguments as The Tau Manifesto where he suggested that the new circle constant be represented by the Greek letter tau.

 The main arguments are as follows:

 While pi appears in many equations, it most frequently appears as 2pi.
 All instances of 2pi can be replaced by tau.

 Measuring angles in radians is much more straightforward because there are tau radians in a circle (rather than 2pi radians).

 The relationship between the trigonometric functions and the unit circle is easier to grasp.

 Euler's identity ends up sounding even more powerful: eit = 1 (Read as: A rotation by one turn in the complex plane is 1.)

 The area of a circle is in quadratic form similar to many other physical phenomena where two values are proportional to each other.
 Examples: